Skip to main content

 • Google Workspace — Gmail and Drive access

 Resources are grouped by integration.
 Already-registered resources are marked with a "Registered" chip.
-You can:
+You can select individual resources, batch-register them, or use the manual entry fallback for resources not yet covered by auto-discovery.

-If your integrations aren't showing up, check that they're active in Settings > Integrations.
-Expired or revoked connections won't appear in discovery.
+If your integrations are not showing up, check that they are active in Settings > Integrations.
+Expired or revoked connections do not appear in discovery.

 Browsing Resources